homelab-2025/simple-api/README.md

 make tests
 ```

-This will run tests cases in differents environments using
+This will run tests cases in differents environments using tox.

 [Back to top](#simple-api)